xGiCha/Survey/README.md

 # Survey App
 ## Overview

-The Survey App is a mobile application designed to conduct surveys efficiently.
-It leverages modern Android technologies such as Dependency Injection (DI), Hilt, Retrofit, Unit Tests, MVVM architecture, and Jetpack Compose to provide a robust, scalable, and responsive user experience.
+The Survey App is a mobile application designed to conduct surveys.
+It leverages modern Android technologies such as Dependency Injection (DI), Hilt, Retrofit, Unit Tests, MVVM architecture, and Jetpack Compose to provide a responsive user experience.
 The app follows a unidirectional data flow style with UI state management.

 ## Features